-.2 openings reinforced by means of welded-on tubuler elements such as nozzles, sleeves, branch pieces, flanging, etc (refer to Figs. 2.9.1.1.2-1 to 2.9.1.1.2-3);

-Fig. 2.9.1.1.2-2

-.3 openings reinforced by combinations of reinforcing elements listed above (refer to Fig. 2.9.1.1.3);

-.4 openings having no reinforcing elements (nozzles, sleeves, branch pieces, flanging and welded-on disc-shaped reinforcing plates), i.e. non-reinforced openings.
-The dimensions of non-reinforced openings shall not exceed those given in 2.9.2.

-2.9.1.2 The materials used for the wall to be reinforced and for reinforcing elements shall have identical strength characteristics as far as possible.
+- .2 openings reinforced by means of welded-on tubuler elements such as nozzles, sleeves, branch pieces, flanging, etc (refer to Figs. 2.9.1.1.2-1 to 2.9.1.1.2-3); - .3 openings reinforced by combinations of reinforcing elements listed above (refer to Fig. 2.9.1.1.3); - .4 openings having no reinforcing elements (nozzles, sleeves, branch pieces, flanging and weldedon disc-shaped reinforcing plates), i.e. non-reinforced openings.
+The dimensions of non-reinforced openings shall not exceed those given in 2.9.2. - 2.9.1.2 The materials used for the wall to be reinforced and for reinforcing elements shall have identical strength characteristics as far as possible.
 Where reinforcing materials with inferior strength characteristics compared to those of the wall to be reinforced are used, the area of reinforcing sections shall be increased proportionally to the ratio of permissible material stress of the wall to be reinforced to that of the reinforcing material.
 The higher strength of the reinforcing element shall be neglected.

-2.9.1.3 As a rule, openings in walls shall be located at the distance of at least 3s (where s is the thickness of the wall to be reinforced), but not less than 50 mm away from welded joints.
-The arrangement of openings at the distance of less than 50 mm from welded joints is subject to special consideration by the Register in each case.
-The efficiency factor in this case shall be taken according to 2.1.6.4.

-2.9.1.4 Regardless of reinforcing the largest dimension of a reinforced opening shall not exceed 500 mm.
+- 2.9.1.3 As a rule, openings in walls shall be located at the distance of at least 3s (where s is the thickness of the wall to be reinforced), but not less than 50 mm away from welded joints.
+If the distance of the arrangement of openings away from welded joints is less than specified above, the efficiency factor shall be taken in accordance with 2.1.6.4. - 2.9.1.4 The minimum thickness of reinforcing tubular elements (branch pieces, sleeves, nozzles) attached by welding to the walls of boilers, heat exchangers or pressure vessels shall be generally taken not less than 5 mm. - 2.9.1.5 The maximum thickness of a tubular element or reinforcing plate taken in the reinforcement calculation shall not generally exceed the thickness of the wall to be reinforced.